kjon-life/perplexing/CONTRIBUTING.md

 # CONTRIBUTING GUIDELINES

-Ulimately {productname} is a community-driven project.
+Ideally useful projects become community-driven.
 Contribution is necessary, welcome, respected, and appreciated.

 We do support each other to uphold our [code of conduct](CODE_OF_CONDUCT.md).